Ensuring Good Clinical Practices

-If the proposed research involves human subjects, and does not qualify as being exempt, it is considered clinical research (see definition above) and reviewers must evaluate the plan to protect human subjects.
-The applicant’s research plan should include details about protection of human participant from research risk.
+If the proposed research involves human subjects, reviewers must evaluate the plan to protect human subjects.
+The applicant’s research plan should include details about the protection of human participant from research risk.
 Reviewers are asked to evaluate the following elements of human research participant protection:

 Importance of the knowledge to be gained: discussion of why the risks to subjects are reasonable in relation to the importance of the knowledge to be gained.

 There is a fifth level of protection involving data and safety monitoring if a clinical trial is proposed.
 All such applications should include plans for data and safety monitoring and should follow the institutional policies and procedures for adverse event reporting.

 Based on the evaluation of whether the applicant has adequately addressed human subjects protection according to these criteria and subsequent discussion, the reviewer may score the application with no concerns or with comments or concerns that may affect the score to a level commensurate with the seriousness of the concern.

 The investigator and the sponsoring institution are responsible for protecting the environment and research personnel from hazardous conditions.
 As with research involving human subjects, reviewers are expected to apply the collective standards of the professions in identifying potential hazards, such as inappropriate handling of oncogenic viruses, chemical carcinogens, infectious agents, radioactive or explosive materials, or recombinant DNA.
 If applications pose special hazards, these hazards will be identified and any concerns about the adequacy of safety procedures highlighted.
 The inventory, handling, storage, and use of hazardous materials and waste in research studies will be carried out as per hospital policies.